bob-php-compiler/bpc-php-7.2.19-tests/README.dev.md

 27. bpc `$GLOBALS += array();` may not worked as expected because of variables declared early

+28. Cannot use string offset as an array

+    @see Zend/tests/offset_assign.phpt
+    php eval offset first, then throw Error bpc throw Error

 ## output buffering

 1. chunk_size and buffer_used different